-Section D:- comprised 7 items eliciting information on the impact of trade union disputes on students' academic work.

-Section E:- comprised 4 items, which sought respondents' opinion on the impact of trade disputes on government's intervention in university internal management.
+A their working environment and conditions of service give them job satisfaction.
+Section D:-comprised 7 items eliciting information on the impact of trade union disputes on students' academic work.
+Section E:-comprised 4 items, which sought respondents' opinion on the impact of trade disputes on government's intervention in university internal management.

-The instrument was subjected to criticism by in industrial relations and university experts management.
+The instrument was subjected to criticism by experts in industrial relations and university management.
 Suggestions and recommendations of the experts were incorporated in the final draft of the instrument.
 This procedure ensured the content and construct validity of the instrument.

-The reliability of the instrument was determined using the split - half reliability coefficient.
+The reliability of the instrument was determined using the split -half reliability coefficient.
 A pre-test was carried out on 20 subjects who would not form part of the sample for the study.
-The Pearson product moment reliability coefficient 'r' was applied to measure the reliability, and the coefficient obtained was.
+The Pearson reliability coefficient 'r' was applied measure reliability, the coefficient obtained was.
 60 which was stepped up with the spearman brown formula.
 The coefficient resulting from the correlation of the scores of two halves of the test was 70, which indicate the degree to which the two halves were equivalent, and as a result, reflected the internal consistency of the instrument.